petermancina/firealive/README.md

 **v054 API (18 endpoints):** SOAR/Ticketing config, routing engine, IAM offboarding, upskilling scheduling, helper pay, pseudonym rotation, compliance reports, training submissions.

 **v059 API (10 endpoints):** Feature toggles, full-suite metrics (JSON + CEF), audit integrity, runbook generator, TTX generator, cloud migration packages, CI/CD config, full-suite regression, full-suite backup.

 ---

+> **⚠️ Pre-Release Notice:** FireAlive is in pre-release.
+It should be evaluated in a lab or sandbox environment before any production deployment.
+SOC teams should thoroughly test all integrations, routing logic, and security controls in a non-production setting before relying on FireAlive for operational use.
+Community testing, feedback, and contributions are welcome.

+---